 When one of the world’s great natural history museums needs a mosaic artist, this is the level of work they commission.
 La Siren III is the institutional credibility argument made material.

-One of three mosaic panels created for Manly Career Academy High School in Chicago’s North Lawndale neighborhood, commissioned by the Chicago Public Art Group with support from Gallery 37 and the Mayor’s Office of Workforce Development.
-I led a team of nine community youth through the design and production of 66 square feet of public mosaic — assisted by Caswell James and advised by veteran muralist Nina Smoot-Cain.
+One of three mosaic panels created for Manley Career Academy High School in Chicago’s North Lawndale neighborhood, commissioned by the Chicago Public Art Group with support from Gallery 37 and the Mayor’s Office of Workforce Development.
+I led a team of nine community youth through the design and production of 66 square feet of public mosaic, assisted by Caswell James and advised by veteran muralist Nina Smoot-Cain.

 I was leasing the buildings with an option to buy when heavy snow collapsed the studio roof as I stood on it, frantically shoveling.
 I leapt to safety.
 Most of the art and tools inside were destroyed.
 The collapse severed the gas line; it couldn’t be repaired until the ground thawed.
 I spent an entire Michigan winter without heat or running water.